Berfin4615/github-like-card/README.md

 ## Mobile Responsiveness

 This project is designed with mobile responsiveness in mind.
-The Angular Material components used are responsive by default, ensuring a consistent user experience across different devices and screen sizes.
+The Tailwind components used are responsive by default, ensuring a consistent user experience across different devices and screen sizes.